Tuition in Gloucestershire

 Woodturning can be a very rewarding pastime but as with any craft, some tuition and guidance can put you on the right track.
-Paul can accommodate up to three people if you and a friend (or two!) wanted to learn woodturning together.
+Paul can accommodate up to four people if you and a friend (or three!) wanted to learn woodturning together.
 You can book together or you can book individually.
 Woodturning lessons from absolute beginner to advanced can be arranged and can be tailored to suit your requirements.
 Below are some of the general areas covered in the beginners woodturning course and some topics for intermediate and advanced levels when you feel ready to progress further.

-Courses are held at Paul’s workshop in the Forest of Dean, Gloucestershire but if you would prefer tuition on your own equipment in your own workshop, that can be arranged.
+Courses are held at Paul’s workshop in the Forest of Dean, Gloucestershire but if you would prefer one to one tuition on your own equipment in your own workshop, that can be arranged.

 Paul is a member of the Association of Woodturners of Great Britain (AWGB) and is an AWGB approved instructor.

-Paul is able to offer remote tuition using Zoom for those who are too far away to travel.
+Paul is also able to offer remote tuition using Zoom for those who are too far away to travel.
 I can show you techniques, look over your shoulder as you turn to give advice or work with you in ironing out any problems you may have.
 These sessions could be one to one or for small groups.
 Please contact me to discuss your requirements.

 Woodturning Beginners Course